flatiron/socketful/README.md

 ## Relational Resources

-To define relational data in sockful you will have to:
+To define relational data in socketful you will have to:

  - Define the relationship in the resource itself using the resourceful `Resource.parent()` API
  - Create a new server based on the resource(s)

-sockful will then properly reflect the relational properties of your resources into the socket server.
+socketful will then properly reflect the relational properties of your resources into the socket server.

-Here is a simple code example of using sockful with `Albums` and `Songs`: <a href="https://github.com/flatiron/sockful/blob/master/examples/server.js">https://github.com/flatiron/sockful/blob/master/examples/server.js</a>
+Here is a simple code example of using socketful with `Albums` and `Songs`: <a href="https://github.com/flatiron/socketful/blob/master/examples/server.js">https://github.com/flatiron/socketful/blob/master/examples/server.js</a>